AKROGIS/USGS-Topo-Processing/Readme.md

 of the printed product.
 The file name only includes the original publication date, so additional data needed to differentiate and categorize maps with the same extents is maintained in the file called `qm_data.csv` in the `Indexes` folder.
-Additional metadata for each file is in the national map search results in the `Indexes` folder.
+Additional metadata for each file provided by USGS is in `all_metadata_qm.csv` in the `Indexes` folder.

 ## Historical_QQ